-This topic contains 6 replies, has 4 voices, and was last updated by Meagan Weber .
+- This topic has 6 replies, 4 voices, and was last updated by .

 i cant wait to meet you. ive wanted you for so long and i finally going to have you in my arms in a matter of months… i know some people are goin to tell me that i made a big mistake keeping u but your the best thing thats happend to me! sure some things i wont be able to do like go out as much as i did. but i dont really care. ur truly a dream come true. cant wait to meet u

 -love ur mom<33333August 12, 2008 at 7:49 am #21880Anonymous